wmotti/spree-postal-service/README.md

 `http://localhost:3000/admin/shipping_methods/new`

-and use "Postal" as calculator.
+and use _Postal_ as calculator.

-The size/weight "table" must have the same amount of (space separated) entries.
+The size/weight _table_ must have the same amount of (space separated) entries.

-Optionally add your own locale to config/locales/ (and if you do, make a pull request)

 ## Example